How to Improve & Maintain a Good Credit Score

 - Collections, foreclosures, or bankruptcies

-- New credit applications (called hard inquiries)
+- New credit applications (also called hard inquiries)

 Why do you need to improve your credit score?